 All pupils have an Individual Education Plan (IEP) written by the class teacher each term.
-In the 'Exploration and Play Skills, Language and Literacy, Communication' section, a summary of the pupils' level in terms of their language/communication skills can be found.
+In the "Exploration and Play Skills", mathematics and numeracy section, a summary of the pupils' level in terms of their mathematics and numeracy skills can be found.
 From this and their PIVATS assessment scores an annual aim is written and from this a specific objective is set for each term.
 Three very specific targets are then set, (which are monitored and assessed on a daily basis) from this termly objective.

-A scheme of work and coverage map dictates the work to be covered each year by each class.
+A scheme of work and coverage map indicates the work to be covered each year by each class.
 The school ethos is that all pupils access the National Curriculum or our school devised pre-levels.
 However, it must be accepted that our learners will not always follow the National Curriculum Programme of Study within the relevant Key Stage.

-Foundation phase (3-7 year olds)
+Foundation Phase (3-7)

-Our policy on LLC within this age range is set out in a separate document and is reviewed annually by the governing body.
+Our policy on mathematics and numeracy within this age range is set out in a separate document and is reviewed annually by the governing body.

-School curriculum phase (7-14 year olds)
+School Curriculum (7-14)

-A LLC scheme of work is being developed.
-Trinity Fields Curriculum Planning Policy in conjunction with the Foundation Phase Framework, the National Skills Curriculum Framework for LLC at Key Stages 2-4 and the Equals SLD and PMLD documentation, this will provide class teachers with an outline of the work that needs to be covered, it will also ensure continuity between each year group.
-The LNF document will also inform planning and the new schemes of work.
+A mathematics and numeracy Scheme of Work is being developed.
+Trinity Fields Curriculum Planning Policy in conjunction with the Foundation Phase Framework, the National Skills Curriculum Framework for mathematics and numeracy at Key Stages 2-4 and the Equals SLD and PMLD documentation; these will provide class teachers with an outline of the work that needs to be covered.
+It will also ensure continuity between each year group.
+The LNF document will also inform planning and the new Schemes of Work.

-14-19 learning pathways
+14-19 Learning Pathways

-Our policy on Language, Literacy and Communication Development within this age range is set out in a separate document and is reviewed annually by the governing body.
+Our policy on mathematics and numeracy development within this age range is set out in a separate document and is reviewed annually by the governing body.